+The table above includes households who received assistance through the rental and utility assistance programs with the Salvation Army.
 The City of Moore will continue its commitment to create diverse housing opportunities and ensure the availability and affordability of a variety of housing by collaborating with the development of community and housing organizations to build affordable housing in the community and programs that assist with low income families in preventing homelessness.